QudusAlaka/csy1018/assign1/README.md

 unlimited number of characters.
 The only aspect of work that I personally think I never implemented was the use of Google UI style guide as it wasn’t really straightforward to understand & I had a basic knowledge of coding websites already

+2. Identify anyone with whom you have collaborated or discussed the assignment This assignment was an individual assignment so I didn’t really approach anyone for assistant, the only assistant which I believe I had was by w3shools.com, I only used this when I was having issues with the image on the bio.html page.
+It showed me how to make the picture float towards to right of the text, besides that the assignment was mainly my work.

+3. How many hours was approximately spent on the assignment.
+I roughly spent 12 hours on this assignment the way I calculated this was by setting myself milestone on how long roughly needs to be spent on each aspect of the work & when it should be completed by, for example
+Planning – 2 hours
+index. html – 2 hours
+bio.html – 2 ½ hours
+cv.html – 3 ½ hours
+contact.html – 1 hour
+I done this as I knew I had a deadline to meet & other assignments to fulfill so by me giving each aspect a specified time I was able to distinguish which part would require more work.